utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Automatically adding new users

-The **Automatically add new users** checkbox in your [SSO configuration](#configuring-the-identity-provider-details) determines whether users with accounts in your IdP are allowed to join your team automatically by [logging in to Postman through the IdP](/docs/administration/sso/user-sso/).
-If this is selected, users with or without existing Postman accounts can join your team by going to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and logging in with SSO.
+The **Automatically add new users** checkbox in your [SSO configuration](#configuring-the-identity-provider-details) determines whether users with accounts in your IdP are allowed to join your team automatically by [signing in to Postman through the IdP](/docs/administration/sso/user-sso/).
+If this is selected, users with or without existing Postman accounts can join your team by going to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and signing in with SSO.

 > **Automatically add new users** will only work if your team has user seats available.
 Your team size won't automatically increase if more users sign in with SSO.

 ### Managing team logins

-By default, Postman only supports Service Provider (Postman) initiated logins for Postman Professional or Enterprise teams using SSO.
-Your team must use the [Enterprise login page](https://identity.getpostman.com/enterprise/login) to sign in to Postman.
+By default, Postman only supports Service Provider (Postman) initiated sign-ins for Postman Professional or Enterprise teams using SSO.
+Your team must use the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) to sign in to Postman.
 If you require users be able to sign in from your SSO portal, you can generate and copy the Relay state from your [SSO configuration](#configuring-the-identity-provider-details) and save it in your IdP configuration.
-This ensures an extra level of security when logins are initiated through a source unknown to Postman.
+This ensures an extra level of security when sign-ins are initiated through a source unknown to Postman.

 ### Removing team access